-• In the audit reviewed, the firm did not file its report on Form AP by the relevant deadline.
-In this instance, the firm was non-compliant with PCAOB Rule 3211, Auditor Reporting of Certain Audit Participants.
+In the audit reviewed, the firm's report on Form AP contained inaccurate information regarding the issuer name and issuer CIK number.
+In these instances, the firm was non-compliant with PCAOB Rule 3211, Auditor Reporting of Certain Audit Participants.